 Hela patiently waited for the chance to take over Valhalla and even forced her minions to build the enormous ship, Naflgar, out of the finger nails of the dead in order to attack Asgard, however this ship was destroyed by Skurge the Exocutioner and Hela was forced to begin reconstruction of the ship.
 When Odin entered the Odinsleep, his attention to Valhalla waned and Hela had the chance she had been waiting for.
 Once he was aware of her intentions a great battle took place.
 Hela corrupted the Valkyrior, causing them to lose their physical form & remain in a wraith like state.
 Danielle Moonstar was also stuck in this state, she and the New Mutants journeyed to Asgard to battle Hela's army.
 The battle with various forces brought the Hulk and Agamemnon, the leader of the Pantheon, to Hela's realm.
 After a long fight against Hela's surreal forces, Agamemnon requests, based on a vaguely hinted upon relationship, to allow them to leave.
 Hela surprisingly agrees.
 This incident sheds light on the fact that in Marvel, Hela is supposedly the half sister of Agamemnon.
 The fighting continued on until the mutants were able to wake Odin.
 Hela soon gave up her conquest of Valhalla when Odin vowed to keep a better watch over it in the future.
 After many failed attempts to defeat the Asgardians, Hela finally helped her father bring about the events of Ragnarok when she finally finished building Naflgar and allowed Loki to use it in order to attack Asgard.

-Hela was recently resurrected after supposedly being killed in the events of Ragnarok.
+Hela was later resurrected after supposedly being killed in the events of Ragnarok.
 Hela later tells Loki that she has lost much of her realm and power, however this could be due to the fact that so many Asgardians were resurrected by Thor, making her realm devoid of the Asgardian souls that she had collected over so many years.
 Although she still appears to be a member of a group of Death Gods when she attended a meeting to discuss the fate of the Limbo realm.
 Hela now patiently resides in Las Vegas, Nevada, and even assisted her father, Loki, in enabling him to complete a task that caused Thor to be banished from Asgard.

 Hela is a Marvel Comics character, adapted for Thor comics by Stan Lee and Jack Kirby based on the Norse mythological Hel.
 Collections of Old Norse poems and writings such as the Poetic Edda, and Prose Edda, describing and detailing Hel.
 Appointed as ruler of the underworld, and having a gloomy disposition as well as appearing half flesh and half blackened.
 Much like the traditional Norse mythological version, Hela is the goddess of the dead who resides and rules over the Asagrdian death or afterlife realm.
 Also known as Niffleheim.
 Her interactions and relationships likewise mirror that of her Norse mythological inspiration.
 Hela's first appearance being in Journey into Mystery #102, released in March of 1964.